 My son didn't make the cut.

 A solid round of golf trying to qualify for the junior state championship ...
 1 stroke kept him out.

-Later that night, when the disappointment started to ease, we talked about the practice he’d put in over the previous weeks.
+That night, when the disappointment started to ease, we talked about the practice he’d put in over the previous weeks.

 Stephen King | 1947 - | American horror writer

 My son and I looked up the work college players put in each week.
 When we learned of their time and energy commitment, I said, “You can have a lot of fun playing the game, playing for your high school, maybe club level golf in college, and that’s absolutely fine.
-But if you want more than that, you have to make the choice to make a bigger commitment (Cross The Line) and put in the work to the point where you have a right to be disappointed when you don’t get a great result.”
+If you want more than that, you have to make the choice to make a bigger commitment (Cross The Line) and put in the work to the point where you have a right to be disappointed if you don’t get a great result.”

-A little unreasonable, don’t you think?
+It’s unreasonable, don’t you think?

 It reminded me that before I indulge in those occasional moments of self-pity over the thing I didn’t get or achieve … I need to be sure I earned my disappointment.
-And in doing that, I’m guessing I’ll be disappointed much less.

 “I never saw a wild thing sorry for itself.
 A small bird will drop frozen dead from a bough without ever having felt sorry for itself.”

 D.H.
 Lawrence | 1885 - 1930 | English poet & writer